zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 $$ \tag{38} \Gamma(u,v) = N - (N - \Gamma) = N - G_o = N -\frac{N_o}{\langle N_o, N \rangle}. $$

-This formula rescales the normal to obtain the corresponding height map gradient which satisfied the condition \\(\langle N,G \rangle = 1\\).
+This formula rescales the normal to obtain the corresponding implicit gradient which satisfied the condition \\(\langle N,G \rangle = 1\\).
 It produces correct results even for negative values of the dot product, as well as non-unit normals \\(N_o\\).
 In fact, normals can be in any space, as long as both \\(N\\) and \\(N_o\\) are represented with respect to the same frame of reference.
 Since we only deal with normals and the surface gradient, this formulation is also independent from the surface parametrization -- the way we compute the texture coordinates does not matter.

 #### 4. Planar Mapping